Ballistics: Sling

 A sling is a projectile weapon typically used to throw a blunt projectile such as a stone, clay or lead "sling-bullet".

 A sling has a small cradle or pouch in the middle of two lengths of cord.
 The sling stone is placed in the pouch.
 The middle finger or thumb is placed through a loop on the end of one cord, and a tab at the end of the other cord is placed between the thumb and forefinger.
 The sling is swung in an arc, and the tab released at a precise moment.
 This frees the projectile to fly to the target.

 Bow

 A bow is a flexible piece of material which shoots aerodynamic projectiles called arrows.
+The arrow is perhaps the first lethal projectile ever described in discussion of ballistics.
 A string joins the two ends and when the string is drawn back, the ends of the stick are flexed.
 When the string is released, the potential energy of the flexed stick is transformed into the velocity of the arrow.
 Archery is the art or sport of shooting arrows from bows.